Obviously a scary word.

 - Focused parent/caregiver sessions on appropriate rule-setting and consequences

-- Educated parents/caregivers more thoroughly about the communication and problem-solving skills adolescents develop during treatment
+- Educated parents/caregivers about the communication and problem solving skills adolescents develop during treatment

 - Applied the job-training element to school attendance, homework, and academic pursuits

-Recent studies on A-CRA demonstrate its effectiveness in treating adolescents with alcohol and substance use disorders, as well as those with co-occurring psychiatric disorders.
-A close examination of the elements of A-CRA listed above reveals their influence on contemporary best-practices for adolescent alcohol and substance use treatment: virtually every adolescent-specific treatment program across the country – with the exception of punitive approaches such as boot camps – highlights family involvement, comprehensive psychiatric assessment, social skills training, contingency management, anger management, communication training, and relapse prevention – all core elements of the CRA and A-CRA approaches to treatment.
+Recent studies on A-CRA demonstrate its effectiveness in treating teens with alcohol and substance use disorders, as well as those with co-occurring psychiatric disorders.
+A close examination of the elements of A-CRA listed above reveals their influence on contemporary best-practices for teen addiction treatment.
+Virtually every teen-specific treatment program across the country highlights CRAFT approaches.
+Family involvement, comprehensive psychiatric assessment, social skills training, contingency management, anger management, communication training, and relapse prevention are all now considered best practices.
+And these are all core elements of the CRA and A-CRA approaches to treatment.

 Interventions: CRAFT-ing The Environment

-We’ll now bring the discussion back full circle to the topic addressed in the first line of this article: intervention.
-The intervention style we discussed there, which reached public consciousness through televisions shows like “Intervention” on the A&E network, is based on what’s known as The Johnson Model.
-This model relies on orchestrating a confrontation between family members, loved ones, and the individual struggling with alcohol and substance use.
-A distinguishing feature of The Johnson Model is that all preparations for the intervention are made without the knowledge of the target individual.
+We’ll now bring the discussion back full circle to the topic addressed in the first line of this article.Iintervention.
+The intervention style we discussed there, which reached public consciousness through televisions shows like “Intervention” on the A&E network, is based on The Johnson Model.
+This model relies on orchestrating a confrontation between family members, loved ones, and the person struggling with addiction.
+A feature of The Johnson Model is that preparations are made without the knowledge of the target individual.
 When the intervention occurs, it’s a surprise.
-The individual is often invited to the meeting under misleading pretenses, to discover what’s really going on: a group of the people closest to them directly confronting them about the negative effects their alcohol or drug use has had on everyone present.
+The individual is often invited to the meeting under misleading pretenses, only to discover what’s really going on.
+Which is a group of the people closest to them directly confronting them about the negative effects their addiction has had on everyone present.

-Therapists advise non-emotional detachment from the situation and a strict adherence to consequences of not entering treatment for the individual: parents inform teens of significant loss of privileges, spouses inform spouses of actions they may take if the offer of treatment is ignored, and parents of young adults inform their children they’ll have to leave the home if the offer of treatment is denied.
+Therapists advise non-emotional detachment from the situation and a strict adherence to consequences of not entering treatment for the individual.
+Parents inform teens of significant loss of privileges.
+Spouses inform spouses of actions they may take if the offer of treatment is ignored.
+Parents of young adults inform their children they’ll have to leave the home if the offer of treatment is denied.
 This non-emotional component is similar to other intervention strategies proposed by organizations such as Al-Anon.

-However, though both Johnson and Al-Anon style interventions can and do work, there’s a confounding element: the ambush factor.
-To break from the somewhat academic tone of this article for a moment, and talk directly to parents on a practical level, we pose this question:
+However, though both Johnson and Al-Anon style interventions can and do work, there’s a confounding element.
+The ambush factor.
+Let’s break from the somewhat academic tone of this article for a moment.
+Instead, let’s talk directly to parents on a practical level, we pose this question:

 In general, how well do you think adolescents respond to surprise confrontation?

 We’ll let you answer that question or yourself, based on your personal experience.
-We’ll offer our answer in the form of the following data:
+For now, we’ll offer our answer in the form of the following data:

 - Al-Anon style interventions have a 20% success rate